-Here are 8 of the most popular devices out there.
+Here are four of the most popular devices out there.
 With professional microneedling treatments often priced at over $250, you really can’t beat the low cost of an at-home roller.
-Still, use your best judgment, and keep Dr. Peredo’s advice in mind — don’t go overboard.
+Still, use your best judgment, and keep Peredo’s advice in mind — don’t go overboard.

 1) The Stacked Skincare Collagen Boosting Micro-Roller

 You can’t beat the price.
-Surprisingly, Healthy Care’s roller also delivers, and has very small needles so you are less likely to damage the skin.
-But if you are in a rush, you might not want to wait the 3-6 weeks for shipping.
-Some people also prefer their rollers a bit larger (this one is very small).
+Healthy Care’s roller delivers, and has very small needles so you are less likely to damage the skin.
+Some people also prefer their rollers a bit larger, and this one is very small.
+If you are in a rush, you might not want to wait the three to six weeks for shipping that product requires.

-This trusted brand delivers with an uber pricey derma roller that can firm skin, reducing lines and wrinkles with its micro-exfoliation roller technology.
-The Redefine Night Renewing serum is included in the system, which is an added bonus (but you are paying for it).
+This trusted brand has an effective, but pricey, derma roller that can firm skin, and reducing lines with its micro-exfoliation roller technology.
+The Redefine Night Renewing serum is included in the system, which is an added bonus.
 Also, the company specifies that they use micro-exfoliating tips, which are not needles, for those who are purists.
 The kit comes with a clear storage case and a cleansing vial.

 This wins raves for both face and body.
 The roller has 200 titanium needles of 0.25mm.
 Perfect for smoothing skin texture and fading pigmentation.